nikitavoloboev/data/programming-languages/javascript/js-libraries/js-libraries.md

 - [Tocca.js](https://github.com/GianlucaGuarini/Tocca.js) - Super lightweight script ( ~1kB ) to detect via Javascript events like 'tap' 'longtap' 'dbltap' 'swipeup' 'swipedown' 'swipeleft' 'swiperight' on any kind of device.
 - [fast-base64](https://github.com/mitschabaude/fast-base64) - Fastest base64 on the web, with Wasm + SIMD.
 - [Nano Colors](https://github.com/ai/nanocolors) - Tiny and fast Node.js library for formatting terminal text with ANSI colors.
+- [Fractional Indexing](https://github.com/rocicorp/fractional-indexing) - Technique to create an ordering that can be used for Realtime Editing of Ordered Sequences.
+- [Atrament](https://github.com/jakubfiala/atrament.js) - Small JS library for beautiful drawing and handwriting on the HTML Canvas. ([Web](https://www.fiala.space/atrament.js/demo/))

 ## Links